felixxvo7/Portfolio-optimization-to-stock-trading/README.md

 ### Paper Highlights
 - **Background**:
-  - Inflation is high, and investments should beat it!
+  - Inflation is high, and investments overcome the problem.
   - The Capital Asset Pricing Model (CAPM) and mean-variance analysis are discussed in depth.
   - A new method, **Enhanced Index Tracking**, is introduced to track and beat benchmark indices (like S&P 500).
 - **Methods**: